Exfoliative dermatitis in dogs. Dermatitis in dogs - symptoms, diagnosis and treatment. Predisposition to dermatitis in dogs of various breeds

 1. Heavy.

-With severe, multiple skin lesions are observed.
-They often merge into one large area.
+In severe cases, multiple skin lesions are observed.
+Often they merge into one large area.
 The moderate stage is also characterized by the presence of multiple skin lesions.
-At mild there are single limited pathological areas.
+At mild degree single limited pathological areas are observed.

 Additional symptoms

-On examination, you can find the external form of allergic otitis media.
+Upon examination, you can detect the external form of allergic otitis.

-• The pet's reaction to the stimulus manifests itself with lightning speed.
+• The pet's reaction to a stimulus manifests itself with lightning speed.

-• During the examination by the veterinarian, it is revealed outer form allergic otitis media.
+• During an examination by a veterinarian, it is revealed outer shape allergic otitis.

-• The presence of superficial manifestations of staphylococcal infection is detected.
+• The presence of superficial manifestations of infection with staphylococcus is detected.

 Characteristics of relapses

-If the animal has been diagnosed with easy degree, then clinical signs appear twice in 12 months.
-They are observed for 20-30 days.
+If the animal has been diagnosed mild degree, then clinical signs appear twice in 12 months.
+They are observed for 20–30 days.

-The severe stage of the disease lasts about two months.
+The severe stage of the disease lasts approximately two months.

-With moderate damage skin atopic dermatitis manifests itself no more than 4 times / 12 months.
-Symptoms last for 30-60 days.
+For moderate damage skin atopic dermatitis occurs no more than 4 times/12 months.
+Symptoms last for 30–60 days.

-The severe stage is characterized by the appearance of signs more often 4 times in 12 months.
-Symptoms are present for 60 to 80 days.
+The severe stage is characterized by the appearance of symptoms more than 4 times in 12 months.
+Symptoms are present for 60–80 days.

 Duration of remission periods